Andaman and Nicobar Islands: European colonisation

 The European colonisation on the islands began when settlers from the Danish East India Company arrived on the Nicobar Islands on 12 December 1755.
 On 1 January 1756, the Nicobar Islands were made into a Danish colony, first named Nye Danmark (New Denmark) and later Frederiksøerne (Frederick's Islands).
 The islands were managed from the Danish colony of Tranquebar in the Indian mainland.
 However, various attempts to settle on the islands were unsuccessful due to repeated outbreaks of malaria, which led to the death of the colonists.

+Between 1778 and 1783, William Bolts tried to establish an Austrian colony on the Nicobar islands, mistakenly assuming that the Danish had abandoned the claims to the islands, renaming them Theresa islands.
+In 1789, Archibald Blair of the Royal Indian Navy colonised the Andaman islands, and established a naval base.
+In 1794, a penal colony was established on the Chatham island and the first batch of 100 prisoners were sent to the island.
+The prisoners were used for labour, and worked under a civil contract.
+After two years, the colony was abandoned.
+The settlement was abandoned in 1796.